Airsoft Vs. Paintball Pain Comparison

 Lastly, know that FPS does not determine accuracy!
 This is a huge misconception for beginners in the airsoft community.

 Something that most people seem to forget about is the actual arena or field you play airsoft or paintball.
-This is important because this will decide at how close of a distance you will be getting shot at.
+This is important because this will decide how close of a distance you will be getting shot at.
 In most indoor fields, the average engagement with the opposing team is about 25-50 feet.
 However, sometimes this could drastically change if you go around a corner.
 Your engagement could be as close as 1 foot in this situation, which could be potentially dangerous.
+This is why you need to be sure that you have the right padding and gear to protect yourself.

 Now when comparing this to an outdoor field, the average engagement distance is about 100-150 feet.
-This drastically increases as most outdoor fields tend to be much larger to their indoor counterparts.
+This drastically increases as most outdoor fields tend to be much larger than their indoor counterparts.

 This is why I would personally play on an outdoor field before getting comfortable with an indoor, or CQB field.